BGforgeNet/bg2-tweaks-and-tricks/docs/traps.md

 Miscellanous trap fixes.
 This is the only Improved Traps component that does _not_ require Core.

-- Davaeorn's Battle Horrors can be avoided by disarming the corresponding traps, which seems a bit silly, likely an oversight on developers part.
+- Originally, Davaeorn's Battle Horrors could be avoided by disarming the corresponding traps, which seems a bit silly, likely an oversight on developers part.
 Now they are undetectable and undisarmable.
 - The unremovable trap (altar) in Durlag's Tower Level 3 now becomes removable.